Spinach Puff Pastry Appetizer

 Instructions

-• To start, thaw about 9oz/260 grams of frozen spinach or blanch 14oz of fresh spinach for 1 minute.
+• To start, thaw about 9oz (260 g) of frozen spinach, or blanch 14oz of fresh spinach for 1 minute.
 Next, once the spinach is thawed or cooked, drain it in a colander, let it cool, and squeeze out excess liquid.
-Measure out ¾ cups or 150 grams, roughly chop it, then use per recipe.
+Measure out ¾ cups (150 grams), roughly chop it, then use it as directed in the recipe.

 • Roll out the puff pastry sheet on parchment paper or on a lightly floured surface.
 Cut it in half lengthwise to get two rectangles—there is no need to use a rolling pin.

-• Divide the spinach filling between the two rectangles and roll up each rectangle tightly to make two long logs filled with spinach mixture.
-Wrap them with plastic wrap or parchment paper and freeze for about 1 hour to harden the pastry and make the cut easier and clean.
+• Divide the spinach filling between the two rectangles, then roll each rectangle tightly to make two long logs filled with the spinach mixture.
+Wrap them in plastic wrap or parchment paper and freeze for about 1 hour to harden the pastry and make cutting easier and cleaner.

 • Preheat the oven to 400℉/200℃, line a baking sheet with parchment paper, and bring the puff pastry to room temperature for about 10 minutes.